-The government is a key player in the Slovak media market, competing neck to neck with private advertisers.
-In 2017, funding allocated by the government represented the equivalent of 40% of the advertising spending in the media (excluding cinema, outdoor and other non-media sectors), according to CMDS estimates.
+The government is a key player in the Slovak media market, competing neck to neck with private advertisers in funding media.
+In 2018, funding allocated by the government to the media (including the license fees) represented the equivalent of 48% of the advertising spending in the media (excluding cinema, outdoor and other non-media sectors), an increase of 8 percentage points compared to 2016, according to CMDS estimates.

-Much of the funding managed by the government goes to the public broadcast company RTVS.
+Much of the public funding, administered by the government, goes to the public broadcaster RTVS.
 The broadcaster operates nine radio and two TV channels.
-Its funding is in a proportion of nearly 93% public funding.
-A big part of that is the revenue from license fee, a tax of up to $\notin 5$ a month that Slovak households are legally obliged to pay for RTVS.
-The other part of the public financing is a direct subsidy from the government, which includes cash from the EU.
+RTVS is funded in a proportion of 93% from public financing sources.
+A big part of that is revenue raised through license fee, a tax of up to €5 a month that Slovak households are legally obliged to pay to RTVS.
+The station also gets a subsidy from the government, which includes money from EU sources.
 The remainder 7% of the RTVS' budget is generated from advertising and other sources such as sales of broadcast rights, rental of facilities or sale of property.
-RTVS sells ads worth $\notin 5m$ - $\notin 6m$ a year.
+RTVS sells ads worth €5m-€6m a year.